Aashi24/shreyakr-portfolio/final_project_part2_shreya.md

 ![interview3](interview3.png)
 ### Findings

-- Nobody understood what the pldege is! :(
+- Nobody understood what the pledge is! :(
 - The visualizations seem to be working and were widely appreciated.
 The first visualization on the exponential rise in plastic production can be made better - title and select values should be mentioned
-- Story line needs refinement - people did not thnk the policy part was relevant, however they sought more information on what they can do to help
+- Story line needs refinement - people did not think the policy part was relevant, however, they sought more information on what they can do to help
 - The call to action is also not very clear and needs to be elaborated